ashirwad/awesome-software-tools/README.md

 - [Carnac](https://github.com/Code52/carnac) - A utility to give some insight into how you use your keyboard.
 - [ShareX](https://github.com/ShareX/ShareX) - A free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.

+# Video

+- [PotPlayer](https://potplayer.daum.net/) - Powerful multimedia player that supports a variety of different video codecs and formats.